Skip to main content

 Example Use Cases

-Since your custom prompt completely overrides the default logic, you must be explicit about what defines a cache hit vs miss.
+Since your custom prompt replaces the default context for that step, you must be explicit about what defines a cache hit vs miss.

 Validating Critical Elements